-The Weight of Ants in the World ( work in progress 2019 )
+The Weight of Ants in the World ( work in progress since May 2018)

-In addition to this creative work I am also working with ecologists to identify more of the wildlife on site and to place tree preservation orders on all of the trees in the wood.
+In addition to this creative work I am also working with ecologists to identify more of the wildlife on site and secure more protection for the woodland.
 As a result of the project the site has been surveyed and designated as a Local Wildlife Site and material related to the project has been added to the archives of the Natural History Society.